 Interlibrary Loan Information

 Details about ILL services can be found in the FAQ below.
 Our ILL Request form is provided at the bottom of this page.
 You can use this form, or the form found in our catalog’s bibliographic records, to place your requests.
 The information collected on these forms will be sent automatically to Mengistu Lemma.

 Interlibrary Loan FAQ

 Who is eligible to request BOOKS through Interlibrary Loan at UPSEM?

-- BTSR and UPSEM students, faculty and staff who are able to come to the Morton Library to pick up and return materials may request both books and articles through our ILL service.
+- UPSEM current students, faculty and staff who are able to come to the Morton Library to pick up and return materials may request both books and articles through our ILL service.

 - Requests for books (and other physical items, including media) can be made through the ILL Request form on this page.
 Please check our catalog first to make sure that we don’t already own the title.
 We do not submit ILL requests for items that we already own, even if they are checked out.

-- Blended Learning Program, DMin and PhD students who are not able to come to Richmond may NOT request books through the Richmond ILL services.
+- Students who are not able to come to Richmond may not request books through ILL services.
 We cannot borrow physical items for students outside of the Richmond area because we are not allowed to mail materials that we have obtained from other libraries.

 Who is able to request ARTICLES through Interlibrary Loan at UPSEM?

-- BTSR and Union Presbyterian Seminary in Richmond students, faculty and staff, as well as those in the Blended Learning, DMin and PhD programs can request articles through our ILL service.
+- Union Presbyterian Seminary students, faculty and staff may request articles through our ILL service.
 Articles are usually delivered as digital files which can be sent to you as email attachments.

 - Students in Charlotte who need articles that are not available through our databases should speak to David Mayo in the Charlotte Library for arrangements to secure the needed article.